ctsrc/Base256/README.md

 ### PGP Word List

-> The PGP Word List ("Pretty Good Privacy word list", also called
-> a biometric word list [...]) is a list of words for conveying data bytes
+> The PGP Word List [...] is a list of words for conveying data bytes
 > in a clear unambiguous way via a voice channel.
 They are analogous
 > in purpose to the NATO phonetic alphabet used by pilots,
 > except a longer list of words is used, each word corresponding